whysosuso/whysosuso.github.io/TastyTrivia.md

 ## Tasty Trivia | Edition 1 | Rice, Spice and Everything Nice

-> ### "Where 'wait, I actually know this!' meets premium Darjeeling tea and bragging rights
+_Where 'wait, I actually know this!' meets bragging rights & fun goodies as prizes_

 **About the Event** Tasty Trivia brings together people who enjoy tackling random facts and brain teasers.
 Whether you're coming solo, with a friend, or as a date night activity, you're in for an engaging evening.